My name is Wendy OC and my journey started 10 yrs ago, I was one year clean and sober and all hell broke loose around me.

 my StOrY

-It was the morning of June 2, 2015, at 11am in the morning.
-I remember it like yesterday, I could hear my son's alarm clock on his phone.
-His alarm was ringing continuously.
+It was the morning of June 2, 2015, at 11am.
+I remember it like yesterday!
+I could hear my son's phone alarm, ringing continuously.
 I recall thinking, what the hell!!
-So, I entered his room like I had any other morning, except this morning something was off.
-I proceeded to the bed, when I did my heart dropped and I knew right then and there my son was gone.
-You see, I’m a retired Health Care Aide and I’ve seen death many times, but today death came to my door.
-It wasn’t something that happened to someone else, it was happening to me.
+So, I entered his room, like I had any other morning.
+Except this morning, something felt off.
+I proceeded to the bed, when I did, my heart dropped.
+I knew right then and there, my son was gone.
+You see, I’m a retired Health Care Aide, I’ve seen death many times but today, death came to my door.
+It wasn’t something happening to someone else, it was happening to me.

 At this moment everything faded to black and instinct kicked in.